jvalue/jayvee/rfc/0007-atomic-valuetypes/README.md

 ## Drawbacks

-- No syntactic sugar available for reusable restrictions
+- No syntactic sugar available for reusable constraints
-- No arbitrary boolean expressions can be used to define custom restrictions
+- No arbitrary boolean expressions can be used to define custom constraints
-- Users are unable to apply boolean operators to restrictions other than `AND`
+- Users are unable to apply boolean operators to constraints other than `AND`

 ## Alternatives

-- Allow arbitrary restrictions using boolean expressions that can be combined with boolean operators
+- Allow arbitrary constraints using boolean expressions that can be combined with boolean operators
-  - Unsure how this could be expressed, esp. when restrictions of a valuetype are written down as a collection
+  - Unsure how this could be expressed, esp. when constraints of a valuetype are written down as a collection
   - The syntactic sugar versions in this RFC could be turned into inline boolean expressions

 ## Possible Future Changes/Enhancements

-- Introduce enums as a language feature rather than implicitly via a `text` valuetype with a `WhitelistRestriction` applied
+- Introduce enums as a language feature rather than implicitly via a `text` valuetype with a `WhitelistConstraint` applied
 - Readers and writers to handle different value representations
 - Mechanisms for handling invalid values
-- More mighty restrictions using arbitrary boolean expressions
+- More mighty constraints using arbitrary boolean expressions
 - Concept for composite value types
 - Concept for SI units and operators